'Redmond's haunting score... dark and unpredictable'

 Alisha Redmond (b.1991) is an Australian composer and pianist whose music has been described as ‘exquisite’ (Robert Davidson, 2021).
 Her compositional work often focuses on the natural world, inspired by the lush surrounding bushland where she grew up in West Gippsland, Victoria.
 Alisha has composed works for the concert hall, stage, and screen, with a strong focus on collaboration with artists and performers.

 This year, Alisha was selected for contemporary art music ensemble Halcyon’s vocal writing intensive First Stones Composer Development program, taking part in hands-on workshops alongside Halcyon’s director Jenny Duck-Chong and composer-mentor Elliot Gyger.
-Her work ‘a dance with a jelly-fish’ composed for mezzo soprano and cello was specifically chosen from the program by Halcyon to be premiered in their recital ‘After Dark’ in September 2022.
+Her work a dance with a jelly-fish was specifically chosen from the program by Halcyon to be premiered in their recital ‘After Dark’ in September 2022.

 July 2022 saw the world premiere and Victorian tour of Regermination: Songs of Solace and Renewal in the Australian Landscape, a collection of expressive contemporary art songs composed for soprano and piano.
-Created and performed in collaboration with Ensemble Volante, the works feature dedications to some of Australia’s most iconic birdlife and landscapes.
-As an extension of this project, Alisha recorded a collection of solo piano arrangements from Regermination to be released in October 2022, supported by Creative Victoria and Regional Arts Victoria.
+Created and performed in collaboration with Ensemble Volante, the works feature dedications to some of Australia’s most iconic birdlife.
+In October 2022 Alisha released an extension of this project: Regermination: Selected Works for Piano, supported by Creative Victoria and Regional Arts Victoria.

 Alisha has achieved a high level of professionalism and diversity in her musical practice despite the difficulties she experiences associated with Meniere's disease, particularly tinnitus and partial deafness.